Kinev10/research-imrad-template/README.md

 2. Click **Sync fork** or **Fetch upstream**
 3. Click **Update branch**

-Your fork will instantly update with the teacher’s latest changes.

 ---

 ## 🅱️ Option B — Git Command Line (Recommended for Developers)